-5.3 Prostitution laws apply only to adults, preventing criminalization of minors under 18 for prostitution offenses.
+5.3 State law prohibits the criminalization of minors under 18 for prostitution offenses.

 North Dakota's prostitution law, N.D.
 Cent.
-Code § 12.1-29-0377 (Prostitution) restricts application to adults, stating,
+Code § 12.1-29-03 (Prostitution), prohibits the criminalization of minors for prostitution offenses by restricting its application to adults.
+It states,